 Symptoms of duodenal atresia include:

-A fetal ultrasound may show excessive amounts of amniotic fluid in the womb (polyhydramnios).
+A fetal ultrasound may show high amounts of amniotic fluid in the womb (polyhydramnios).
 It may also show swelling of the baby's stomach and part of the duodenum.

 An abdominal x-ray may show air in the stomach and first part of duodenum, with no air beyond that.
 This is known as the double-bubble sign.